 Corn, also known as maize, is a cereal grain native to Central America.
-It is a source of food for humans and animals as well as a key ingredient in fuel production.
+It is a source of food for humans and animals, as well as being a key ingredient in fuel production.

 Ancient farmers in the region that is now Southern Mexico first domesticated corn about 10,000 years ago.

-However, it wasn’t until 1492 that European countries discovered the crop when Christopher Columbus brought it back from Cuba.
+However, European countries didn’t discover the crop until 1492 when Christopher Columbus brought it back from Cuba.

-A growing number of diverse industries use corn to produce their products, and annual production of the crop now exceeds that of rice and wheat.
+A growing number of diverse industries use corn to produce their products, with annual production of the crop now exceeding that of rice and wheat.
 Therefore, corn plays a critical role in the world economy.